How to Charge a Dead ATV Battery

 1. Disconnect the Battery and Remove It From the ATV

-Because you are dealing with a battery that may or may not be damaged, it is always a good idea to disconnect and remove the battery to charge it somewhere at a safe distance from the ATV.
-That way, if something unexpected were to happen, like a short, you don’t risk damaging your bike.
+Since you’re working with a battery that might be damaged, it’s best to disconnect and remove it from the ATV.
+Then, charge it in a safe place away from the vehicle.
+That way, if something unexpected happens, like a short, you don’t risk damaging your vehicle.

-Here is a step-by-step guide on how to safely remove and install an ATV battery
+Here is a step-by-step guide on safely removing and installing an ATV battery

 2. Connect the Dead (drained) and the Healthy Battery